Drobyshevskyy/spring_course_rest/README.md

 Project is created from Maven archetype "maven-archetype-webapp"<br>
 Deployment to the server is performed by Tomcat<br>
 The configuration of Spring Container and database connection is the responsibility of file "MyConfig.java" of package "configuration"<br>
+"MyWebInitializer.java" class is responsible for DispatcherServlet
 <h3>Testing</h3>
+In order to test all CRUD operations using all HTTP methods we resorted to the "Postman" application